matyalatte/Blender-DDS-Addon/docs/README.md

 is a texture converter developed by Microsoft.
 It's the best DDS converter as far as I know.
 And [Texconv-Custom-DLL](https://github.com/matyalatte/Texconv-Custom-DLL) is a cross-platform implementation I made.
-The official Texconv only supports Windows but you can use it on Unix systems.
+The official Texconv only supports Windows but you can use it on Unix/Linux systems.

 ## License

-Files in this repository (including all submodules) are licensed under [MIT license](../LICENSE).
+Files in this repository (including all submodules) are available under the [MIT license](../LICENSE).

 ## For Developers

 There are some documents for developers.

-- [How to Build](./How-To-Build.md): See here if you want to know how to create a zip from the repository.
+- [How to Build](./How-To-Build.md): How to create a zip from the repository.
-- [Tools for development](./For-Dev.md): See here if you want to know how to test the addon.
+- [Tools for development](./For-Dev.md): How to test the addon.